 Anatomy of a Diamond

 There are numerous types of diamond cuts which can differ wildly in terms of their design and their visual characteristics.
-However, all diamond cuts can be conceptualized through key tenets that all diamonds relate to, such as the crown and the table.
+However, all diamond cuts can be conceptualized through key features that all diamonds share, such as the crown and the table.
 It’s important to note that different cuts may not have the same features - for example, the Rose Cut does not have a pavilion while the brilliant or old mine cut do.

 Understanding the different aspects of diamond cuts is essential to understanding how the diamond will reflect with light, and what makes each cut so special.

 The Crown is the upper section of the diamond, and is most typically the most visible part of the diamond, facing upwards towards the wearer.
 It incorporates the table (see below) as rows of facets that add depth to the diamond.

 The flat central facet of the crown, the Table provides the central point to look into the diamond as well to enable light to shine within the stone to create a dazzling glimmer.
 The table should be parallel to the girdle to ensure that it is perfectly level.